Reducing Safety Interventions in Provably Safe Reinforcement Learning: EXPERIMENTS

-Our results in~\cref{fig:results_safety_gym} demonstrate the effectiveness of our safety shield in mitigating all environment costs in the \texttt{Point-Goal} tasks, and all but the button costs in the \texttt{Point-Button} task, serving as the first provably safe benchmark in the OpenAI safety gym.
-Our action projection method significantly reduces failsafe interventions of the shielded PPO agent across all environments, while the action replacement method is less effective in reducing safety interventions due to its failure to find a valid replacement action.
-Notably, the reduction of failsafe interventions using either approach does not have a significant impact on the shielded PPO agent's performance.
-The shielded PID-Lagrangian agent performs well in the \texttt{Point-Button} environments, outperforming previous safe RL methods, and effectively reduces the remaining button costs that our safety shield could not prevent.
-In the \texttt{Point-Goal} tasks, PID-Lagrangian can also reduce the number of failsafe interventions, although the cost threshold is an important hyperparameter to tune.
+Our results in~\cref{fig:results_safety_gym} demonstrate the effectiveness of our safety shield in mitigating all environmental costs in the \texttt{Point-Goal} tasks and all costs except those due to button constraints in the \texttt{Point-Button} task, serving as the first provably safe benchmark in the OpenAI safety gym.
+Our proactive projection method significantly reduces failsafe interventions of the shielded PPO agent across all environments.
+In contrast, the proactive replacement method is less effective in lowering safety interventions due to its failure to find a verified replacement action when using our randomized selection.
+The proactive projection method receives slightly less return than our shielded PPO agent, but still performs better than the shielded PID-Lagrangian agent.
+In the \texttt{Point-Button} tasks, the PID-Lagrangian agent reduces the incorrect button presses significantly.
+This indicates that constrained RL is a suitable technique for reducing non-safety-critical constraints, which would be hard to shield against otherwise.